 Award-winning Flor de Caña rum is proudly made in Nicaragua and is even cheaper in most stores than it is in the Duty Free shops at the borders, especially when it’s on sale which is often.
 The distillery is located just north of León where they offer a guided tour.
 See why you should sign up in our story about this fun and informative distillery tour.

 Nicaraguans are crazy about beets which turn up in salads all the time and are even used to tint and flavor white rice.

 Driving in Nicaragua road trip tips

-Nicaragua has far better roads than Costa Rica and most of their other Central American neighbors too thanks to serious petroleum contributions from fellow socialist country Venezuela (petroleum is a key ingredient in asphalt).
+Nicaragua has far better roads than Costa Rica and most of their other Central American neighbors as well thanks to serious petroleum contributions from fellow socialist country Venezuela (petroleum is a key ingredient in asphalt).
 There are still some dreadful stretches of road through small towns, so don’t get lulled into a false sense of smoothness.

 Nicaraguans are also crazy about paving roads using interlocking cement bricks instead of black top.
 We suspect this has something to do with the fact that relatives of politicians own paving brick companies, but maybe that’s just us.
-Anyway, when done well, it’s a pleasure to drive on roads paved this way and if a pothole develops workers can just replace the broken/missing bricks by interlocking new ones in their place.
+Anyway, when done well, it’s a pleasure to drive on roads paved this way and if a pothole develops workers can just replace the broken/missing bricks by interlocking new ones into place.

-Pedestrians, pedi-cabs, horse-drawn carriages and cyclists rule the road and will not move for you even if you’re driving a great big pickup truck like ours.
+Pedestrians, pedi-cabs, horse-drawn carriages, and cyclists rule the road and will not move for you even if you’re driving a great big pickup truck like ours.

 You must have local liability insurance to drive in Nicaragua, but the best advice is to simply not have an accident.
 We were told that in Nicaragua if you have an accident in which blood is drawn you go to jail until the official fine is worked out and until a personal settlement (usually US$1,500 to US$3,000) is worked out with the victim and your liability insurance isn’t going to help you.